 Signs of Labor Approaching

-As you near your due date, recognizing the signs of labor approaching can help you decide if a membrane sweep might be beneficial.
+As you near your due date, certain signs can help you decide whether a membrane sweep might be worthwhile.

-Common indicators include consistent contractions that become more frequent and intense, often signaling the onset of labor.
+Common indicators include consistent contractions that become more frequent and intense.
 You might also notice changes in vaginal discharge, such as the passage of the mucous plug or blood-tinged discharge, known as bloody show.

-Additionally, pelvic pressure may increase as the baby descends into the birth canal, and you might experience a burst of energy, often referred to as “nesting.”
+Pelvic pressure may increase as the baby descends into the birth canal, and you might experience a burst of energy often called “nesting.”

-If you observe these signs, it’s essential to consult with your healthcare provider about the timing of a membrane sweep and whether it aligns with your labor progression.
+If you notice these signs, talk to your healthcare provider about whether a membrane sweep makes sense given where you are in your labor progression.

 Medical Indications for Sweep